 It is an excellent lymphatic tonic, cleansing the system of toxic materials, and it can be particularly helpful in cases of swollen glands and enlarged prostate.
 Further supporting Echinacea's role as a depurative, or agent that tends to cleanse and purify the blood by killing contaminants in the blood, the herb is believed to be effective in the treatment of blood poisoning and septicemia.

 When taken in conjunction with common cancer treatments and according to a study done at Loyola University, some malignant diseases have been treated with Echinacea and the effect of chemotherapy may be improved with its use.
-Echinacea will bolster your immune system. and along with Astragalus it may be powerful enough to prolong survival and even help to cure the cancer stricken organs.
+Echinacea will bolster your immune system. and along with Astragalus it may be powerful enough to prolong survival.
 Chronic fatigue syndrome may also be helped with the powerful extract, according to recently established Echinacea facts.
 By boosting the immune system, it may be possible for Echinacea to cure the persistent exhaustion of chronic fatigue syndrome by destroying any stray virus which has been linked to the disease.

 At the first sign of a cold or other virus, fever, earache or whenever antibiotic action is required, take Echinacea.
 It is said to ward off all infections, or at least diminish their length and severity.
 For the prevention and treatment of upper respiratory tract infections, E. purpurea is believed to be the most potent species of this plant has been found to be very useful in cases of bronchitis.